JetBrains/teamcity-documentation/topics/git.md

 <td>

-512M

 </td>

 <td>

 <note>

-It is recommended to disable this property, so TeamCity can automatically manage the amount of memory used by the `git fetch` process.
-Instead of this option, use [`teamcity.git.fetch.process.max.memory.limit`](#max-memory-limit) to set `-Xmx` for `git fetch`.
+Starting from TeamCity 2019.2, it is recommended to disable this property.
+By default, TeamCity starts nested Java processes for `git fetch` and `git patch` and automatically selects `-Xmx` for these processes.

 </note>

+This property provides the explicit `-Xmx` and disables the automatic `-Xmx` setup.

-The obsolete value of the JVM `-Xmx` parameter for a separate fetch process.
-Ensure the server machine has enough memory as the memory configured will be used in addition to the main server process and there can be several child processes doing `git fetch`, each using the configured amount of the memory.
+Ensure the server machine has enough memory as the memory configured will be used in addition to the main server process and there can be several child processes doing `git fetch` and `git patch`, each using the configured amount of the memory.
 For large repositories requiring heap memory greater than `-Xmx1024m` for Git fetch, [switching to 64-bit Java](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) may be needed.

 </td></tr>